mathesar-foundation/mathesar-wiki/community/mentoring/project-proposal-template.md

 - What about your skills and experience makes you well-suited to take on this project?
 - Do you have any other commitments during the program period?
 Provide dates, such as holidays, when you will not be available.
 - If your native language is not English, are you comfortable working closely with a mentor in English?
-- Have you worked on a project remotely before?
+- Have you worked on a project remotely and/or with people in other timezones before?
+If you have, please provide details.
 - Are you interested in contributing to Mathesar after the program is complete?

 ## General Information